mapfeiffer/project-time-tracker/README.md

-# 🚀 TimeTracker
+# 🚀 Project time tracker

 A tool to track working time on projects with role management and create project reports.

 It is based on Kaido-Kit with Laravel & Filament and was an application test.

 ## ✨ Features